 Shortly after they are married, Tim and Molly Reynolds move into the home of her late parents.
 Molly begins to insist that she can hear and see things but Tim cannot.
 With him away for long periods in his job as a truck driver, Molly’s mental state begins to collapse and he is certain that she has started using drugs again.

 Eduardo Sanchez will always have the credit of ‘co-director of The Blair Witch Project (1999)’ to his name.
 Sanchez has never produced anything else that has had such a high-profile as Blair Witch, nevertheless has made a steady stream of well-above-average films.
-The first of these was the fascinatingly weird alien prisoner film Altered (2006) and he has also made Seventh Moon (2008), ParaAbnormal (2009), the A Ride in the Park episode of V/H/S/2 (2013) and Exists (2014), as well as produced Blair Witch (2016).
+The first of these was the fascinatingly weird alien prisoner film Altered (2006) and he has also made Seventh Moon (2008), ParaAbnormal (2009), the A Ride in the Park episode of V/H/S/2 (2013), Exists (2014) and Satanic Hispanics (2021), as well as produced Blair Witch (2016).

 On the face of it, Lovely Molly could be a ghost story or perhaps a possession film.
 I say ‘could be’ because it is never exactly clear what is going on.
 One of the hallmarks of Sanchez’s films is a deliberate crypticism and of his withholding clear explanations from us – as was the case in Altered, while it can be seen in retrospect that he was probably responsible for the lack of answers that we had in Blair Witch.
 When it comes to Lovely Molly, this seems to have frustrated some reviewers.
 While I am in full agreement that this is something that can be intensely annoying, it is also something that I think Eduardo Sanchez makes work well here.